Quick question…What percentage salary increase did you get last year?

 So how much was it – 10%, 5%…0%?

-The reason I’m asking is because life insurance can seriously dent your pocket especially IF you make the wrong financing option in the beginning.
+The reason I’m asking is that life insurance can seriously dent your pocket especially IF you make the wrong financing option in the beginning.

 Now that would be fine if your salary also went up by 10%, but what if it didn’t?